Near Dupe FAQ

 What is considered a Standard Near Duplicate Analysis?
 What makes it more custom?

-Aspects which may make a Near Duplicate analysis more custom include, but are not limited to:
+Factors that may result in a more customized Near Duplicate Analysis include, but are not limited to:

-• E.g. folder A to folder B where one document set is the “master”
+• For example, comparing Folder A to Folder B where one data set serves as the primary reference

 0 out of 0 found this helpful